For further articles on these topics:

 I’m a yearner; always have been and always will be.
 I ache for days and moments that exist only in the past.
 Childhood moments mostly, the majority of which involve my mother.
 These memories are particular to me and so I won’t bore you with them.
-Instead I’ll leave a blank space where you can insert memories of your own.
+Because yearning in grief is incredibly common, instead I’ll leave a blank space where you can insert memories of your own.

 I don't mean the kind of memories that you fondly recall, though, rather those that involve people and places you long for so much that they make your stomach hurt.
 The ones that suddenly cross your mind out of nowhere and take your breath away.
 If you are grieving the death of a loved one, as many of you are, I'm sure you have some idea what I mean.